mui/material-ui/docs/pages/blog/2021-q1-update.md

 ### Company

-We have signed with **four** new people to join the company this quarter (waiting for the notice period).
+We have signed with **four** new people to join the team this quarter (waiting for their notice period).
 We will welcome our first designer and a frontend developer to collaborate with him on a second theme.
 The two others will strengthen the design system and advanced components teams.
-We will cross the ten people milestone in the coming weeks.
+We will cross the ten person milestone in the coming weeks.

-We have the following bjectives:
+We have the following objectives:

 - Finish the implementation of the rebranding.
 A preview, the [about](https://next.material-ui.com/branding/about/) and [pricing](https://next.material-ui.com/branding/pricing/) pages.
 - Onboard the new members and scale our processes as we double the size of the organization this quarter.

 ### Design system

 - 🚀 Get v5 out!
-The development of this new version almost started a year ago.
+The development of this new version started almost a year ago.
 It's time to aim for the stable release.
-- 📅 Start handling the issues reported by developers on the date picker.
+- 📅 Start handling the issues with the date picker reported by developers.
 - 🗓 Execute on all the items of the [public roadmap](https://github.com/mui-org/material-ui/projects/25).
 - ❓ Please upvote [GitHub issues](https://github.com/mui-org/material-ui/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) if you want us to focus on a specific problem.
 The number of 👍 helps us to prioritize.